 Core Concepts of Adult Learning

 Be introduced to the foundations of adult learning.
-This module includes the required courses Principles of Adult Learning, Designing Learning Outcomes and Learning Styles, as well as the optional course Designing a Living Course Syllabus.
-(See above for complete course descriptions.)
+Course includes: Principles of Adult Learning, Designing Learning Outcomes, Learning Styles, Designing a Living Course Syllabus.

 Skills and Techniques for Adult Learning

 Acquire skills and techniques to make your classes enjoyable and effective.
-The second module includes the required courses Effective Teaching Techniques, Classroom Presentation Skills and Assessing Teaching and Learning, as well as the optional course Online Facilitation.
-(See above for complete course descriptions.)
+Course includes: Effective Teaching Techniques, Classroom Presentation Skills, Assessing Teaching and Learning, Online Facilitation.

 Refine and Enhance Instruction for Adult Learning

 Polish your presentations for enhanced learning in your classroom.
-The third module includes the required courses Tools to Enhance Instruction and Presentation, Culturally Responsive Facilitation and Conflict Resolution in the Classroom, as well as the optional course Generational Differences in Learning.
-(See above for complete course descriptions.)
+Course includes: Tools to Enhance Instruction and Presentation, Culturally Responsive Facilitation, Conflict Resolution in the Classroom, Generational Differences in Learning.

 |Subject code: XAED 10031||12 Hours.
 Fee: $369|

 A well-trained workforce is vital to the competitiveness of every organization.
 To ensure that your organization’s training programs are current and effective, this intensive three-day workshop helps you plan, conduct and evaluate learner-centred programs.
 Cover learning styles, learner diversity, teaching techniques, program planning and ongoing assessment, and put theories into practice.